neurobooth/neurobooth-os/docs/single_machine_testing.md

 When running on one machine, we do not use an SSH tunnel to connect to the database.

 ## Testing your code in PyCharm
-Te easiest way to run the system on a single machine is to create a Run Configuration in PyCharm that executes gui.py.
+The easiest way to run the system on a single machine is to create a Run Configuration in PyCharm that executes gui.py.
 WIth this approach, any changes made to the code can be tested with a mouse click.

 Note: PyCharm should be started as Administrator.
 This will ensure that the PyCharm interpreter will have adequate permissions.